DINA-community/Matching-Agent/README.md

 You can either build the docs with `make docs` and follow the instructions there or proceed with the instructions below.

-#### Plugin build prerequisite (ISDuBa)
+#### Plugin build prerequisite (ISDuBA)

-If you plan to use the ISDuBa CSAF source (the `isduba_fetcher` extra or the ISDuBa plugin workspace), a Java runtime is required during the build/install step.
-Make sure a Java Runtime Environment is available on your machine before running `uv sync` with the ISDuBa extras:
+If you plan to use the ISDuBA CSAF source (the `isduba_fetcher` extra or the ISDuBA plugin workspace), a Java runtime is required during the build/install step.
+Make sure a Java Runtime Environment is available on your machine before running `uv sync` with the ISDuBA extras:

 - Recommended: OpenJDK 17 (or newer)
 - Ensure `java` is on your `PATH` (or set `JAVA_HOME` accordingly)